davidcralph/loseyourself/README.md

 Lose yourself, programmer edition.
 Based on a tweet by [@kvlly](https://twitter.com/kvlly)!

 ## About
-Someone linked me [this](https://twitter.com/kvlly/status/1167214748225720325) tweet by @kvlly on Discord.
-After some researching, I found a comment by [dusty-trash](https://www.reddit.com/user/dusty-trash) on Reddit saying ``Someone should a github page for this and allow everyone to commit to it. !remind me 2 days``.
+Someone linked me [this](https://twitter.com/kvlly/status/1167214748225720325) tweet by [@kvlly](https://twitter.com/kvlly) on Discord.
+After some researching, I found a comment by [dusty-trash](https://www.reddit.com/user/dusty-trash) on a [Reddit](https://www.reddit.com/r/ProgrammerHumor/comments/cxcc89/eminem_codes) post saying ``Someone should a github page for this and allow everyone to commit to it. !remind me 2 days``.

 Here's the GitHub page.
-Feel free to open pull requests to fix/add lyrics or improve documentation!
+Feel free to open pull requests to fix/add lyrics or improve documentation.
 Pull requests will be merged depending on like/dislike ratio!

 <!-- Add your lyrics below -->
 ## Lyrics